Abu-Habibah/JwtRefreshTokenRotation.V1/README.md

 - Please migrate to `TokenMiddleware` for future updates.

+## 🤹‍♂️ Token Middleware
-**JWT Inactivity Middleware** is a reusable ASP.NET Core package that enforces inactivity thresholds on JWT bearer tokens.
+Is a reusable ASP.NET Core package that enforces inactivity thresholds on JWT bearer tokens or Session token.
 Unlike standard JWT expiration (`exp`), this middleware tracks *last access time* in Redis and rejects tokens that exceed a configurable inactivity window.

 ---

 ## ✨ Features
+- **Session Based Token**: Tokens are tied to user sessions stored in Redis, allowing for centralized session management and invalidation.
+- **JWT Barier Token**: Leverages standard JWT tokens with added `jti` claim for unique identification.
 - **Inactivity threshold enforcement**: Reject tokens idle longer than the configured duration.
 - **Redis-backed tracking**: Distributed cache ensures consistency across multiple API instances.
 - **Sliding expiration**: Active tokens remain valid as long as they’re used within the threshold.